Improving systematic uncertainties on precision two-body mass measurements: Introduction

 \section{Introduction}

 Accurate tracking of charged particles is a critical component of any collider physics experiment.
 Systematic effects, such as the momentum scale and ionization energy loss, often interplay in a non-trivial way in measurements at such experiments, especially in measurements of particle masses.
+Despite the importance of this topic, there is relatively little published literature in this area particularly for light resonances where the mass of daughter particles cannot be neglected.
+Consequently, experimentalists often rely on \textit{ad hoc} rules of thumb such as that the bias on mass measurements scales with the energy release \cite{LHCb-PAPER-2020-003,LHCb:2019epo}.
 A detailed understanding of these effects, their commonalities, and their potential biases, is necessary for mass measurements to be performed with the highest precision.
-This paper sets out pathways to correcting such effects in a data driven way.
-By formulating corrections to the measured momentum in terms of physical parameters, such studies can improve detector modelling.
+This paper sets out pathways for correcting biases on mass measurements in a rigorous data-driven way.
+By formulating the corrections to the measured momentum in terms of physical parameters, such studies can improve detector modelling.
 Controlling systematic effects related to particle tracking is particularly important for studies at the Large Hadron Collider (LHC) due to the large size of the collected datasets.
 The calibration of the charged momentum scale for the LHCb experiment \cite{LHCb-DP-2008-001} in Run 1 and 2 of the LHC is described in \cite{LHCb:2020xds}.
-The procedure uses large samples of $J/\psi$, $\Upsilon$ and $b-$hadron decays collected during proton-proton data takining.
-The relative accuracy is evaluated by considering the variation of mass with particle kinematics and across different resonances to be of $3\times 10^{-4}$.
-This is the limiting uncertainty on many mass measurements at LHCb - for example those of open charm mesons reported in \cite{LHCb:2013fwo} and the $\chi_{c1}(3872)$ state in \cite{LHCb:2020xds}.
-Consequently, a more accurate calibration procedure is needed to improve measurements of these observables and this is one aim of this work.
+The procedure uses large samples of $J/\psi$, $\Upsilon$ and $b-$hadron decays collected during proton-proton data taking to determine the momentum scale of the detector.
+The relative accuracy is evaluated by considering the variation of mass with particle kinematics and across different resonances to be $3\times 10^{-4}$.
+This is the limiting uncertainty on many mass measurements at LHCb - for example those of open charm mesons reported in \cite{LHCb:2013fwo} and the exotic $\chi_{c1}(3872)$ state in \cite{LHCb:2020xds}.
+Consequently, a more accurate calibration procedure, also taking into account energy loss, is needed to improve measurements of these observables and this is one aim of this work.